starchturrets/windows-shenanigans/guide.md

 It is ultimately up to you whether or not to use it (more on that below).

-If you have chosen to not use Smart App Control, go to **Windows Security > App and Browser Control > Check Apps and Files** and disable it.
+If you have chosen to not use Smart App Control go to **Windows Security > App and Browser Control > Reputation Based Protection** and disable everything there.

 Even if you have chosen to use SAC/Smartscreen, it is probably the best to also disable **Smartscreen for Microsoft Edge**, as it has been shown to leak full URLs and browsing history to Microsoft.